adil-faiyaz98/devops-scenarios/README.md

-# DevOps Scenarios - Enterprise-Grade Infrastructure Solutions
+# DevOps Scenarios - Infrastructure Scenarios and Solutions

 Collection of infrastructure solutions for various real-world scenarios.
 Each scenario represents a common challenge faced by organizations and provides a comprehensive solution with infrastructure as code, CI/CD pipelines, and best practices.